kappelmann/eidi2_repetitorium_tum/README.md

-# EIDI2 Review Course 2016
+# EIDI2 Revision Course 2016
-This repository is intended for the EIDI2 (Einführung in die Informatik 2) review courses 2016 and 2017 at the Technical University of Munich (TUM).
+This repository is intended for the EIDI2 (Einführung in die Informatik 2) revision courses 2016 and 2017 at the Technical University of Munich (TUM).

 ### Contact
 kevin@kappelmann.me